 March – Cruise Halong Bay

 One of the most iconic sites in Vietnam is Halong Bay, and with good reason.
 The jagged limestone columns and rocky arches are a powerful sight.
-Although it’s possible to take a day trip, or explore the islands independently by taking a ferry to Cat Ba island, there’s nothing quite like a one or two night cruise on board a junk boat in Halong Bay.
+Although it’s possible to take a day trip, a cruise on board a junk boat in Halong Bay is one of the best things to do in Vietnam.
 Wake up for sunrise t’ai chi on deck, surrounded by the narrow peaks of Halong’s islands, and you’ll see what I mean!

 March is the perfect time to visit Halong Bay.
 Although the destination is stunning year-round, summer’s rainy season can be hot and humid, and for most of the year the skies can be hazy.
 During March, though, skies tend to be clear and blue.